Gabsnuno/mercado-liebre-of/README.md

 # Mercado liebre
 ## General Information
 ***
-I created this app only with Frontend using HTML, express, JavaScript, Docker, and must recently I added a CircleCI file with YAML.
+I created this app focused only on Frontend using HTML, Express, Node.js, JavaScript, Docker, and must recently I added a CircleCI file with YAML to create jobs and workflows.
 ## Objective
 ***
 Create an application that can help me improve my knowledgment in programming.